-Chris Miller (Chair) currently serves as the Social Mission Activism Manager at Ben & Jerry’s, a unique position in the corporate world, where he develops consumer facing activism campaigns that support the company’s progressive mission and values.
+Chris Miller (Vice Chair) currently serves as the Social Mission Activism Manager at Ben & Jerry’s, a unique position in the corporate world, where he develops consumer facing activism campaigns that support the company’s progressive mission and values.
 Before joining Ben & Jerry’s, Chris led the sustainability work at Seventh Generation, the leader in natural non-toxic household and personal care products.
 In addition to his for-profit experience, Chris directed Greenpeace USA’s national climate campaign and served on the staff of then Congressman Bernie Sanders.
 When he’s not working, Chris enjoys eating lots of local Vermont food.
 He currently serves as the Chair of the board of directors of CarShare Vermont and serves on the board at Vermont Businesses for Social Responsibility.

 Bob Wannop (Treasurer) is the Supply Chain Finance Manager at Seventh Generation as part of the Financial Planning & Analysis group.
 He works with both the Operations and Logistics teams to analyze their performance and plays a major role in pulling together the company’s 3-5 year strategic plan.
 Bob is a graduate of Middlebury College and Babson College’s Olin Graduate School of Business.
 He lives in Charlotte with his wife, children, and chocolate lab.
 In his free time, Bob enjoys taking advantage of all the great things that Vermont offers; including hiking, skiing, and playing hockey and lacrosse when he can.